edm00se/BP101-A-Modernized-Developer-Workflow-With-Domino-and-XPages/ReadMe.md

 `git clone https://github.com/edm00se/BP101-A-Modernized-Developer-Workflow-With-Domino-and-XPages.git`

-Development dependencies are, ultimately, a Node installation of 4.x LTS or greater.
+Development dependencies are, ultimately, a [Node installation of 4.x LTS or greater](https://nodejs.org/en/) (and `npm`, which generally comes with `node`).
 All other dependencies are handled via npm, within each subdirectory of the project.

 ## Example Usage